Man arrested after wallet and bank cards allegedly go missing during a person suffering medical event

 The woman was driven to the hospital by a local police officer and it was there she discovered her purse was missing.

-After returning to the scene, she realised that her husband’s bank cards and her wallet were missing.
+After returning to the scene, she realised that her husband’s bank cards and her purse were missing.

 Calls to the bank confirmed both the cards were allegedly used at various retail outlets in the area.